-The Family Directory can be accessed in the Family Portal; Staff and board member lists are published on the school website.
+The Family Directory can be accessed in the Family Portal.
+It's a great way for families to reach out to other families to form carpools or plan play dates.
 Please keep directory information confidential.
 Use of the directory to send or distribute non-school-related information is strictly prohibited.
+Please note that all families have the option to opt out of their information being listed on the directory through a checkbox on the Family Portal, if that feels more comfortable for them.